State University of New York at Oswego: Campus

-The Tyler Art Gallery
+Tyler Art Gallery

 Tyler Art Gallery is located within the Tyler Hall.
 The gallery showcases local and traveling exhibitions, exhibitions of faculty work and student exhibitions.
-Tyler Art Gallery has a mission as a teaching gallery.
-The gallery serves as the training base for the museum studies program and allows students to be involved in the day-to-day operations of the gallery.
-The Student Art Exhibition Committee curate and have sole responsibility for the annual exhibition of student work.
-The gallery's permanent collection comprises European, African and American drawings, prints, paintings, ceramics and sculpture that date from the 18th century to the present, including several works by artist Sacha Kolin.
+Students curate and have sole responsibility for the annual exhibition of student work.
+The gallery's permanent collection comprises European, African, and American drawings, prints, paintings, ceramics and sculpture that date from the 18th century to the present, including several works by artist Sacha Kolin.
 One subsection of the permanent collection, the Grant Arnold Collection of Fine Prints, contains over 500 prints by American printmakers from the first half of the twentieth century.
 Tyler Hall is in the process of significant renovations, with the first phase completed for a fall 2016 reopening.

 Other buildings

 Physically separate from the main campus, on the other side of New York State Route 104, is the south campus, consisting of Laker Hall (indoor sports, coaching classrooms, and athletic training rooms), Romney Fieldhouse (a Quonset hut that hosted the Laker hockey program until fall 2006) and several athletic fields.
 In addition, more than 400 acre of Rice Creek Field Station (for biological research and public programs) are on the South Campus.

 West Campus, along with Laker Hall, Hewitt Hall (which hosted most of the student organizations until the Campus Center's opening in 2006), Tyler Hall, Culkin Hall (the administrative building), Penfield Library, Lanigan Hall (consisting of large lecture halls) and Mahar Hall are all built in the Brutalist style and date to the early 1970s.